 - Juridische Bibliotheek Universiteit Utrecht – a nice collection of links

-OVR has its own website with useful information on Dutch and Belgian legal history.
+OVR had for some years its own website with useful information on Dutch and Belgian legal history, but alas technical problems led to ist end.
 Here a number of other interesting websites:

 - Digitale Bibliografie Nederlandse Geschiedenis – the online bibliography for Dutch history includes articles and books on legal history